CuriousInc/dation-woocommerce/readme.txt

 == Installation ==

-Install the plugin and go to the Dation Woocommerce settings page.
+Install and activate the plugin and go to the Dation Woocommerce settings page in the wp-admin menu.
 Fill in your driving school code and API-key to start fetching courses from Dation.
 You can set prices, filter on (CCV) codes and enable specific 'Terugkommoment' features.

 == Changelog ==